Results

 We take our responsibility to uphold the high standards of Scottish qualifications very seriously.

-National 5, Higher and Advanced Higher courses are awarded at grades A - D. If you receive a grade D result this means you have been awarded the course and you scored between 40 and 49% in the course assessment.
+National 5, Higher and Advanced Higher courses are awarded at grades A to D, so if you receive a grade D result it means you’ve been awarded the course.

-Candidates who score less than 40% are not awarded a National Course and will receive a ‘No Award’ result.
+Grade D represents a score of 40-49% in the course assessment.
+Candidates who score less than 40% are not awarded the course and will receive a ‘No Award’ result.

 Is a Grade D in a National 5 worth more than a pass at National 4?